 The employees must refrain from formally or informally sharing any information relating to the activities of the Bank in cases where this is neither required for the business relationship nor related to the employee's tasks and in cases involving persons that are not employees or business partners of the Bank.

-The protection and preservation of business, bank and securities secrets must be provided for in accordance with the relevant provisions of the Civil Code, the Criminal Code, the Act on Credit Institutions and Financial Enterprises, the Act on Investment Firms and Commodity Dealers, and on the Regulations Governing their Activities, and the Act on the Capital Market, along with the Bank's internal regulatory documents.
+The protection and keeping of business, bank and securities secrets must be ensured in accordance with the relevant provisions of the Civil Code, the Criminal Code, the Act on Credit Institutions and Financial Enterprises, on Investment Firms and Commodity Dealers, and on the Regulations Governing their Activities, and the legislation on the Capital Market, along with the Bank's internal regulatory documents.

 In accordance of Emergency Governance Ordinance no. 99/2006 regarding credit institutions and capital adequacy approved by Law no.227/2007 with further amendments and modifications, the Bank employees have to protect and do not disclosure information, data and documents related to bank secrecy area.
 Confidentiality obligation subsists after the termination of labour or collaboration relations, for an indefinite time.